This article is part of the “Snack Series,” which comprises of 3 articles. Read part 1 and part 3 for more information.

 When you crave sugar, take a minute to stop and think about “why” you are craving it.
 Are you craving sugar because you are stressed or tired?
 Do you want to eat something sweet because you’re upset or bored?
 If you think you are craving sugar for a reason other than true physical hunger (for example, if you are bored or stressed), then this is called non-hungry eating or “mind hunger”, and you need to address this first.

 Soluble fiber swells with water in your gut and helps you feel full.
 It also helps stabilize your blood sugar levels and manage your sugar cravings.
-Soluble fiber can be found in fruit, veggies, and grains (like oats, wholegrain pasta, legumes, and seeds).
-Have a think through what you eat each day.
-If you regularly consume foods like white bread, white pasta, and biscuits, swap these for higher fiber options.
-Replace white bread with wholegrain bread, swap your white pasta for brown pasta, and choose to eat fruit as a healthy snack.
+Soluble fiber can be found in fruit, veggies and grains (like oats, wholegrain pasta, legumes and seeds).
+So think through what you eat each day.
+If you regularly consume foods like white bread, white pasta and biscuits, swap these for higher fiber options.
+Replace white bread with wholegrain bread, swap your white pasta for brown pasta and choose to eat fruit as a healthy snack.

 5. Eat fruit

 Fruit, lovingly referred to as nature’s candy, contains natural sugars that can help stop sugar cravings.
 This occurs because fruit also provide nutrients like fiber, vitamins, minerals, antioxidants and phytochemicals.
 Due to the fiber content of the fruit, your body processes the natural sugars in fruit differently to how it processes foods that are high in processed sugar.

 By consuming fruit and providing your body with natural sources of sugar, you can prevent sugar cravings from occurring.
 Aim for at least two servings per day.
 Here are some ways you can add fruit into your day to help stop sugar cravings: